mgalgs/mgalgs.github.io/_posts/2012-04-14-how-to-boot-from-usb-on-a-machine-that-doesnt-support-booting-from-usb.markdown

 See
 [this](http://www.gnu.org/software/grub/manual/legacy/grub.html#Chain_002dloading)
-section in the grub manual for more information.
+section in the grub manual for more information on chain-loading in grub 0.97.

+You can also just boot the kernel directly from the USB stick rather than chain-loading to the bootloader on the USB stick, as long as you know what kernel, initrd, etc you want to load.